sysustrange/microservices-demo/hw2.md

-To see the result of  request with username and password

-we modity the loadgen.sh​ as following.
+This whole block answer is not that good looking.
+To see the result of request with username and password, we modity the loadgen.sh​ as following.

 ```